Get 50% off your first two months of accountancy heaven!

 Firstly, here’s the most obvious and straightforward one – word of mouth.
 If you’re excited about your new career, make sure everyone knows it.
 Don’t feel like a burden for contacting your nearest and dearest, explaining you have this exciting new business, and that you’d really appreciate if they could help you get the word out.
 You’d do the same for them, right?

-Other than tapping up your immediate contacts, here are a few other ways to pick up clients.
+Other than tapping up your immediate contacts, here are a few other ways to pick up clients (if you’d prefer to watch a video, we have a episode of our jargon-free Take the Leap series all about finding and landing clients.

 Hosting your own business website gives you a professional aura and can be an easy way for clients to find you online, especially if you’ve taken advantage of some of our handy search engine optimisation tips.